Richmond Hill (TV series): Synopsis

-The cast was intentionally made up of experienced well known TV soap actors in a bid to secure immediate success.
-Well-known names included Maggie Kirkpatrick, Amanda Muggleton, Paula Duncan and Tim Elston from Prisoner.
-Popular veteran actress, Gwen Plumb, famous for her long-running role as Ada Simmonds in The Young Doctors, starred as Mum Foote.
-There were also several actors from Sons and Daughters, including Tom Richards, Rona Coleman, Angela Kennedy and Michael Long, as well as an assortment of young beginners, Ashley Paske, Emily Symons (pre Home and Away), Marc Gray, and Melissa Tkautz, all made their TV debuts in the series.
-Former comedy star Ross Higgins of Kingswood Country played the central role of the local police officer and family man Dan Costello.
+Well-known names also included Paula Duncan, as well as Prisoner stars Maggie Kirkpatrick, Amanda Muggleton, and Tim Elston.

+There were also several actors from the TV series Sons and Daughters, including Tom Richards, Rona Coleman, Angela Kennedy and Michael Long.

+These actors where mixed as well with an assortment of young beginners, including Ashley Paske, Emily Symons (pre Home and Away), Marc Gray, and Melissa Tkautz, all made their TV debuts in the series.
+Whilst former comedy star Ross Higgins of Kingswood Country played the central role of the local police officer and family man Dan Costello.

 Production

 In August 1987, David Brown of TV Week reported that the Grundy Organisation were producing new prime-time drama series Richmond Hill, which was commissioned by Network Ten.
 The series was scheduled to begin airing in early 1988 in a 7:30 pm timeslot, twice a week.
 A spokesperson for the network said Richmond Hill would centre on the residents of an outer-city area and their police station, however, it would not be a police drama.
 They stated "The stories that unfold will delve into the ives of the people of Richmond Hill.
 There are schoolteachers, market gardeners, the old and the young.
 There is a woman who has been 'mum' to wayward kids, a sexy young woman who is not wanted in the community and a police sergeant who has to deal with the lot of them."
 The series was produced by Phil East, who previously worked on Neighbours, and filming was due to start in October at Network Ten's Studio B in Sydney.